Skip to Main Content

 Carol's RN experience includes critical care nursing for adult neurosurgical, trauma, open heart, transplant and general critical care patients; as an advanced practicing nurse experience as a Heart Transplant Coordinator and as a Pediatric Cardiovascular Clinical Nurse Specialist.

 Prof. Mationg has been a practicing operating room nurse since 2001.
 She has been teaching in nursing education since 2007 and specifically for Concordia University’s ABSN program since 2009.
-Prof. Mationg has been a part of multiple mission trips during her time at CUI including trips to China, Guatemala, and Mexico.
-More recently she has begun to practice as an RN First Assist (RNFA) since 2017 and actively works in this field while concurrently teaching in the ABSN program.
-She is a regular volunteer at her local church and is involved with children’s programming, music, small groups, mom playdate groups, and Clothing the Homeless ministries.
+Prof. Mationg has been a part of multiple mission trips during her time at CUI including trips to China, Guatemala, Mexico, Costa Rica, and Belize.
+She has been practicing as an RN First Assist (RNFA) since 2017 and actively works in this field while concurrently teaching in the ABSN program.
+She is an active volunteer at her local church along with her husband and two sons.

-Tiffani Natalini-Whitmore joined the faculty of the nursing department as a full time faculty member in July 2018 after teaching in an adjunct capacity at Concordia University for the previous 5 semesters.
-Tiffani has a B.S. in movement science from The University of Michigan, an M.S. in ergonomics also from The University of Michigan, an A.D.N. from College of the Desert, and an M.S. in nursing from The University of Phoenix.
-Tiffani Natalini-Whitmore is named on a federal patent for 4-point seatbelt design.
+Dr. Tiffani Natalini-Whitmore joined the faculty of the nursing department as a full time faculty member in July 2018 after teaching in an adjunct capacity at Concordia University Irvine for the previous 5 semesters.
+Tiffani has a B.S. in movement science from The University of Michigan, an M.S. in ergonomics also from The University of Michigan, an A.D.N. from College of the Desert, an M.S. in nursing from The University of Phoenix, and an EdD in nursing education from Southern Connecticut State University.
+Dr. Natalini is interested in developing faculty and her dissertation was entitled The Effect of Mentorship on Structural Empowerment for Novice Clinical Adjunct Nursing Faculty.
+Dr. Natalini is named on a federal patent for 4-point seatbelt design.
 The work she did while working in the research lab for Ford Motor Company helped lead to this patent.
-Tiffani is originally from Michigan but has lived in Southern California since 2001.
-Aside from teaching, Tiffani also enjoys spending time with her husband, traveling the world, and learning about different cultures and people.
+Dr. Natalini is originally from Michigan but has lived in Southern California since 2001.
+Aside from teaching, she also enjoys spending time with her husband, traveling the world, and learning about different cultures and people.

 Coordinator: Nursing Skills Lab, Open Lab, & Adult Medical/Surgical Clinical